 Well, it’s that time again – Winter!

-Many of your perennials survive winter without extra care but taking time to winterize is an important step in ensuring your garden will produce colorful flowers in the spring.
+Many of your perennials survive winter without extra care but taking time to winterize is an important step to ensure your garden will produce colorful flowers in the spring.
 For tender plants and new additions to the garden, winterizing is vital for cold weather survival.

-Cold temperatures, ice/snow, wind, salt and animals can all cause considerable damage to your trees and shrubs and perennials.
+Cold temperatures, ice/snow, wind, salt and animals can all cause considerable damage to your trees, shrubs and perennials.

-Rodents and deer can do extensive damage to trees and shrubs as they forage for food during the winter.
+can do extensive damage to trees and shrubs as they forage for food during the winter.
 Rodents can be kept from gnawing on trees by encircling the base of the trunk with 1/4″ gauge hardware cloth or screen wire.
 The wire cylinder should be tall enough to extend at least a foot above the deepest expected snow.
-Try using repellents as well.

 When it is windy and sunny in the winter, evergreen foliage can lose moisture that it cannot replace with the ground frozen, resulting in browning.
 To help minimize this browning, be sure your plants have been well watered all season, right up until the ground freezes.
 Avoid planting evergreens in a windy location where they receive the direct afternoon sun in the winter.